 A hat is an important part of a summer outfit in Australia and in 1912 wide brims were in.

-It gets hot in Horsham and in 1913, the Horsham Times were offering tips on cool clothing.
+It gets hot in Horsham and in 1913, the Horsham Times was offering tips on cool clothing.
 Wool was too warm while silk was the coolest of materials.
 The advice to ladies was to put their black clothes away until winter and bring out their white attire.

 A bathing costume from 1913.